pchubinskiy/wdi3_final_project/README.md

 **Explanations of the technologies used**

-1 D3.js

-+ Data-Driven Documents were used to create chart visualizations of last.fm API data

-2 Bootstrap
+Bootstrap

 + Used for fixed-navbar layout

-3 Last.fm API
+Last.fm API

 + Used to get info for top artists (most subscribed) and top five genres and artist is tagged with

-4 LocalStorage
+LocalStorage

 + Used to store results from Last.fm API

+D3.js

++ Data-Driven Documents were used to create chart visualizations of last.fm API data

 **A couple paragraphs about the general approach you took**